Olical/vim-netrw-signs/README.md

 [![Stories in Ready](https://badge.waffle.io/Wolfy87/vim-netrw-signs.png?label=ready&title=Ready)](https://waffle.io/Wolfy87/vim-netrw-signs)

+# THIS IS NOT FINISHED

+Far from it.
+It's just an idea with some scaffolding right now.
+Feel free to take the idea and run with it though!

 # vim-netrw-signs

 Like [vim-signify][] or [syntastic][] but for netrw.
 I'm writing about this as I build it [over on my blog][devlog].